 Most members of EUREC's staff work from home anyway and all staff members had the possibility to work fully remote before the outbreak of the virus already.
-Everybody will work from home till presumably 19th April at least.
 There will be no difficulty in changing the entire work to online communication or calls as this is in place for all anyway.
 All systems and tools to hold online meetings or share information are in place also.
 Staff can be contacted via mail or Skye during the working hours.
 There will not be a change in productivity due to the outbreak due to this change.